Cal-Poly-Pomona-Solar-Boat/CPPSolarBoat2025/Node-Red-TestCode/danielCode/README.md

 # Solar Boat Telemetry System

-A three-layer real-time telemetry system for a solar boat.
+A three-layer real-time telemetry system for the CPP Solar Boat.
 Raw physical signals are acquired on an STM32G474RE microcontroller, transmitted over CAN FD to a Raspberry Pi gateway, and fanned out into a live Node-RED dashboard and InfluxDB time-series database.

 ---